etler/stream-weaver/TECHNICAL.md

 * Event Transaction Serializer (Execution of Events into Transactions such as Persistent Storage)

 ### Session Weaver Execution Context
-An ongoing session weaver can be recieve serialized server stream updates with a Message Conductor to push serverside messaging events to established client weaver Message Conductor Stream connections to provide real time updates.
+An ongoing session weaver can receive serialized server stream updates with a Message Conductor to push server-side messaging events to established client weaver Message Conductor Stream connections to provide real time updates.

 * Messaging Conductor (Conducts Messages based on actions triggered from an external source)
 * Messaging Serializer (Converts Messages to JSON or other Message Format for Consumption by a Remote Client Consumer)
-* Messaging Deserializer (Recieves Messages on the Client from the Session Weaver and Conducts them as Events on the Event Tail Chain)
+* Messaging Deserializer (Receives Messages on the Client from the Session Weaver and Conducts them as Events on the Event Tail Chain)

 ### Patterns

-#### Asyncronous Data Lookups
+#### Asynchronous Data Lookups

-As the streams are asyncronous, they can await on external data sources they can use to populate rendered output.
-This has the caveat that any non streaming asyncronous requests would block the sequential output stream if the output stream has caught up with its output.
+As the streams are asynchronous, they can await on external data sources they can use to populate rendered output.
+This has the caveat that any non streaming asynchronous requests would block the sequential output stream if the output stream has caught up with its output.
 In the case of local in cluster data lookups, this blocking time would be minimal in practice, only adding milliseconds of latency in most practical cases.
 However this blocking time could be significant if it is blocking on an out of cluster network request and incur external network latency.
 These cases could be mitigated however by skipping over those components and resolving them through another method.

 #### Fallback Component Conductors

 As the underlying async iterator chain returns promises on the iterator output, this allows us to use promise patterns to orchestrate the stream.
-In order to prevent unecessarily long blocking of the sequential chain output during non streaming pre-processing steps such as a database call, a race promise can be used to prevent any component from taking an overly long time even if it blocks on a lengthy external subroutine.
+In order to prevent unnecessarily long blocking of the sequential chain output during non streaming pre-processing steps such as a database call, a race promise can be used to prevent any component from taking an overly long time even if it blocks on a lengthy external subroutine.
 The fallback promise winning the race could then produce unblocking fallback component content that can be used to resolve the fallback component back to the completed output at a later point.

-When a child component loses the race it could then be enqueued onto a top level sequencer that is wraps the main content chain as tail content allowing the losing component stream to be resolved at the end of the stream after all other components have finished.
+When a child component loses the race it could then be enqueued onto a top level sequencer that wraps the main content chain as tail content allowing the losing component stream to be resolved at the end of the stream after all other components have finished.
 Once the client receives the losing streams, they can be resolved in place of the fallback components.

 #### Error Components

 When a component encounters an error, instead of terminating the full stream, the component stream could be wrapped with a promise with a catch handler that returns an error fallback component.
 This would cause those components to be blocked until they are completed, however, it would not be possible to remove any partial content that was already streamed from a component that errors afterwards.
-With proper granularity the unblocked recursive component parallism would still produce efficiency gains.
+With proper granularity the unblocked recursive component parallelism would still produce efficiency gains.

-It would be possible to apply component boundary markers around component streams to denote error boundaries that would to allow a client to recover in the event that the component stream content produces an error by rolling back the streamed changes to the previously encountered error boundary.
+It would be possible to apply component boundary markers around component streams to denote error boundaries that would allow a client to recover in the event that the component stream content produces an error by rolling back the streamed changes to the previously encountered error boundary.

 ### Merging Parallel Conductor Chains

 Parallel Conductor Chains could be consumed using a Merge Stream to enable specialized conductors with independent concerns to open multiple open chains to process different kinds of data at the same time.
-This enables fore-planning for different kinds of decoupled operations that can be combined at the merge point.
-This could be used to enable multiple modes of input, for example you can maintain an open Interaction Conductor for UI Events while also maintaining a Fallback Conductor to pull slow component renders out of the main stream, as well as a Message Conductor to communicate with a remote Server Session Weaver to receive asyncronous server side push messages.
+This enables foreplanning for different kinds of decoupled operations that can be combined at the merge point.
+This could be used to enable multiple modes of input, for example you can maintain an open Interaction Conductor for UI Events while also maintaining a Fallback Conductor to pull slow component renders out of the main stream, as well as a Message Conductor to communicate with a remote Server Session Weaver to receive asynchronous server-side push messages.

 #### Placeholder Conductors

-The render conductor can chain to a component lifecycle conductor which chains to a an UI event stream interaction conductor which chains to a state conductor which chains back to a lifecycle conductor which can chain additional render streams and so forth.
+The render conductor can chain to a component lifecycle conductor which chains to a UI event stream interaction conductor which chains to a state conductor which chains back to a lifecycle conductor which can chain additional render streams and so forth.
 Placeholder conductors can be chained for execution even if they don't get used, allowing you to chain any amount of interaction conductors at points in the plan where they are valid for consumption, and new UI events can be chained onto the last interaction conductor on the stream.

 ## Further Considerations